 It can be confusing trying to distinguish how the Law of Moses relates to Christ’s law that He gave primarily in His Sermon on the Mount.
 Is Christ’s law completely new and distinct from the Law given through Moses?
 Do the Ten Commandments or any of the commandments given through Moses still apply to God’s people today?
-Since God’s people couldn’t merit righteousness before God under the Law of Moses, how is Christ’s law any different?
-Why the need to keep Christ’s law if righteousness can’t be merited anyway?
+If some still apply but others don’t, how do we distinguish which?

 Christ’s coming 2,000 years ago is the end purpose and consummation of the Law of Moses, “For Christ is the end of the law for righteousness to every one that believeth” (Rom 10:4).
 The Law was never intended to be an end in itself but a means to an end—God’s righteousness through His Son Jesus Christ.
 Paul said that the Law and the prophets even witnessed and attested to this end, “But now the righteousness of God without the law is manifested, being witnessed by the law and the prophets” (Rom 3:21).
 God’s righteousness or being right with Him by the way He ordained, is what Jesus Christ taught, “But seek ye first the kingdom of God, and his righteousness; and all these things shall be added unto you” (Mat 6:33).